Nursing (NURS) 522

 Unit 1: Nurse Practitioner Competency – Inclusiveness, Cultural Safety and Diversity

 In Unit 1, students explore components of culturally sensitive care to diverse populations in the Canadian mosaic.
-Inclusiveness and cultural safety is studied in relation to the determinants of health, and in relation to specific populations and social context.
+Inclusiveness and cultural safety are studied in relation to the determinants of health, and in relation to specific populations and social context.
 Students will explore strategies to promote and practice cultural safety, sensitivity, inclusive health care to populations and individuals and suggest areas for research in nurse practitioner practice with diverse populations.

 Unit 2: Perinatal Care